Stages

 LUMA ARLES

-33, avenue Victor Hugo
+Parc des Ateliers — 33, avenue Victor Hugo

 13200 Arles

-Shuttle service from Aix-en-Provence to LUMA Arles
+Shuttle Aix-en-Provence > LUMA Arles Round Trip

-Round trip tickets: 10€ per person
+Round trip tickets: €20 per person

 Return to Aix-en-Provence planned after the performance